-- Demonstrate your interest in the sector by becoming active in related student societies - e.g. the Guild; Finance Society (OFS); Women in Business (OxWiB). - Show your financial acumen as treasurer for a society or JCR/MCR. - Help run an event that makes a profit, from charity fundraising to a college ball. - Apply to 'insight days' and 'spring week' programmes as a first year (or a second year on a four-year - Attend the Careers Service Insight into Strategy and Management programme.
+- Demonstrate your interest in the sector by becoming active in related student societies - e.g. the Guild; Finance Society (OFS); Women in Business (OxWiB). - Show your financial acumen as treasurer for a society or JCR/MCR. - Help run an event that makes a profit, from charity fundraising to a college ball. - Apply to 'insight days' and 'spring week' programmes as a first year (or a second year on a four-year degree). - Gain experience with the Careers Service Employability Programmes.